 - Whenever possible, use a headset, earbuds, car Bluetooth, or speakerphone while making calls, instead of holding the phone directly to your head.
 This is a particularly good idea if you have a job or lifestyle that’s heavily reliant on phone calls!

-- Don’t sleep with your phone under your pillow (if you’re using your smartphone to track sleep quality, check out the Oura ring as an amazing substitute!).
+- Don’t sleep with your phone under your pillow.
 The evidence says your phone is fine on your bedside table, but make sure it’s set to Do Not Disturb overnight and avoid using it without a blue light filter right before bed.

 - Avoid using your cell phone when the signal is weak (this increases EMF emissions, because the phone has to work harder to communicate with the base station!).
 If you must make a call with a weak signal, definitely use a headset!